-Source: National Development and Reform Commission (NDRC), A Collection of References on Cost Benefit of National Agro-Products, China Price Press; Producer Price Indices for Farm Products, National Bureau of Statistics of China.
+Source: National Development and Reform Commission (NDRC), A Collection of References on Cost Benefit of National Agro-Products, China Price Press (2018 data is estimated using the Producer Price Indices for Farm Products from National data, National Bureau of Statistics of China).

 As full data on stocks from national sources are not available for the period covered, it was not possible to determine the trade status based on production and consumption data.
-Trade status is thus determined based on imports and exports data from the Customs General Administration of China - for the periods 1993-2005 and 2009-21: Net imported (NI); for the period 2006-08: Net exported (NE).
+Trade status is thus determined based on imports and exports data from the Customs General Administration of China - for the periods 1993-2005 and 2009-18: Net imported (NI); for the period 2006-08: Net exported (NE).